• Skip to primary navigation

 Their natural diet also depends on seasonal variations.
 For example, they easily get earthworms in the rainy season.

-In winter, they search for seeds and grains on the field.
+In winter, they search for seeds and grains in the field.

 Best Foods to Feed Indian Runner Ducks at Home